National Women's Soccer League attendance

 The Portland Thorns' average regular-season attendance in 2019 was 20,098 fans, the first year a team broke the 20,000 mark.

 The National Women's Soccer League (NWSL) is a top-tier professional women's soccer league in the United States.
-It has the second highest average attendance of professional women's sports league in the United States, below the Women's National Basketball Association and ahead of Professional Women's Hockey League.
+It has the second highest average attendance of professional women's sports leagues in the United States, below the Women's National Basketball Association and ahead of Professional Women's Hockey League.
 During the 2024 season, the NWSL reached a total attendance of over 2 million spectators for the first time in the league's history.
-The single-match attendance record of 40,091 spectators was set by the Washington Spirit and Bay FC on August 23, 2025, at Oracle Park in San Francisco.
+The single-match attendance record of 63,004 spectators was set by the Denver Summit during their inaugural home opener, facing the Washington Spirit on March 28, 2026, at Empower Field in Denver.